g-andrade/locus/README.md

 ##### HTTP URLs: Downloading and Updating

-  - The downloaded tarballs are uncompressed in memory
+  - The downloaded database files, when compressed, are inflated in memory
   - The `last-modified` response header, if present, is used to condition subsequent download attempts (using `if-modified-since` request headers) in order to save bandwidth
-  - The downloaded tarballs are cached on the filesystem in order to more quickly achieve readiness on future launches of the database loader
+  - The downloaded databases are cached on the filesystem in order to more quickly achieve readiness on future launches of the database loader
   - Until a HTTP database loader achieves readiness, download attempts